Buying Grass-fed Beef in Quarters/Halves/Wholes (“On the Hoof”): 5 Simple Steps

 100 pounds of beef will fill the freezer side of a typical side-by-side refrigerator/freezer Or: allow 1 cubic foot per 24lbs of beef.
 Stand-up “chest” freezers are available in 5 to 25 cubic feet.

 Step 3: Place your order with a local rancher.

-Pricing will vary and is usually based on live animal weight.
-You can figure approximately 50% of this total weight will end up as packaged beef.
-Some ranches will require a deposit and orders are usually made from a couple of months up to a year in advance.
-At time of ordering, you can specify the types of cuts you prefer, or go with the ranchers standard packaging.
+Pricing can be figured in several ways: based on the live weight of the animal, the hanging weight, or the finished, packaged weight.
+Most ranchers base their pricing on what they could get for the animal at the auction, adding in the price of processing, plus their extra work in handling the sale, delivery, and so on.
+Some ranches will require a deposit, and orders are usually made from a couple of months up to a year in advance.
+At time of ordering, you can specify the types of cuts you prefer, or go with the rancher’s standard packaging.

 Step 4: Delivery.